 70 Resources for Navigating Long-Term Unemployment and Finding Your Next Job

-People facing long-term unemployment have complex needs including securing unemployment benefits, finding a job and working with social workers to navigate the uncertainty of the labor market.
-OnlineMSWPrograms.com has compiled a list of resources that can help workers of various ages and skill levels who are searching for employment.
+People facing long-term unemployment have complex needs, including securing unemployment benefits, finding a job and working with social workers to navigate the uncertainty of the labor market.
+OnlineMSWPrograms.com has compiled a list of resources to help workers of various ages and skill levels who are seeking employment.

 In This Article: